 - Having more like-minded friends.

 Positive thinking from this viewpoint can sound like it’s too good to be true, though this is no simple task.
-It’s not a matter of flipping a switch, and suddenly you’re thinking positive.
+It’s not a matter of flipping a switch, and suddenly you’ve learned how to think positive.
 That said, these are good incentives to be working towards, and there is research behind these things being true.

 How to Tackle Negative Thoughts

-There is no right or wrong method to pick from, but being able to achieve this comes down to various methods.
+There is no right or wrong method to pick from, but being able to limit negative self-talk in various areas of your life comes down to a few simple techniques.
 Here are some examples.

 Follow a Precise Guide to Cultivating a Positive Mindset

 The guide involves looking for feedback, paying attention to your thought patterns, and rearranging them to accept negative emotions.
 Other guides will bring you through the process by getting you to believe you can change your attitude all the way to avoiding toxic positivity.